Active Learning-based Model Predictive Coverage Control: Problem Formulation

 \subsection{Dynamics and Constraints}

-We consider $M$ agents on a convex area \mbox{$\mathbb{A}\in \mathbb{R}^{D}$} and the agents are described using time-invariant, discrete-time, nonlinear dynamics.
-For agent $i$, the dynamics are given by
+We consider a \rrahel{polytopic} area \mbox{$\mathbb{A}\in \mathbb{R}^{D}$}, on which $M$ agents move according to time-invariant, discrete-time, and nonlinear dynamics.
+For agent $i$, these are

 where $x_{i,k} \in \mathbb{R}^{n_{i}}$ and $u_{i,k} \in \mathbb{R}^{m_{i}}$ denote the state and input at time $k$, respectively.
-The vector $p_{i,k} \in \mathbb{R}^D$ indicates the position of agent $i$ at time $k$, which is usually chosen as Cartesian coordinates in D=2 or D=3.
+The vector $p_{i,k} \in \mathbb{R}^D$ indicates the position of agent $i$ at time $k$, which is usually chosen as Cartesian coordinates in $D$=2 or $D$=3.
 Additionally, all agents are subject to state and input constraints, i.e., $x_{i,k} \in \mathbb{X}_{i}$ and $u_{i,k} \in \mathbb{U}_{i}$ for $k \in \mathbb{N}$.
-Note that we consider relatively general heterogeneous dynamics for the different agents.
-Additionally, we make the subsequent assumption. \begin{assumption} The agent's dynamics $f_{i}$ are assumed to be known and Lipschitz continuous with Lipschitz constant $\mathcal{L}_{i}$.
+We consider relatively general heterogeneous dynamics for the different agents and make the subsequent assumption. \begin{assumption} The agent's dynamics $f_{i}$ are assumed to be known and Lipschitz continuous with Lipschitz constant $\mathcal{L}_{i}$.
 Moreover, each agent's state can be measured perfectly and its state and input constraints are compact. \end{assumption}